kishorea01042008/Module1/README.md

 KISHORE A(25015550)
-1. Conditional Statements in Python: Even or Odd Checker 🎯 Aim
+## 1. Conditional Statements in Python: Even or Odd Checker
+## Aim
 To write a Python program to check whether the given number is even or odd using if...else statements.

-🧠 Algorithm
+## Algorithm
-Get an input from the user.
+1.Get an input from the user.

-Convert the input to an integer and store it in a variable a.
+2.Convert the input to an integer and store it in a variable a.

-Use the modulo operator % to check if a % 2 == 0.
+3.Use the modulo operator % to check if a % 2 == 0.

-If true, print "EVEN".
+4.If true, print "EVEN".

-Else, print "ODD".
+5.Else, print "ODD".

-End the program.
+6.End the program.
-🧾 Program
+## Program
 ```
 a=int(input())
 if a%2==0: